 In our experience, we’ve found that many creative and innovative organizations like to entertain.
 Whether hosting a party for their own team, for clients, or even for charity, their doors are always open.
 As we’ve learned in our own homes where wine is spilled and food is dropped, having durable and easy-to-clean flooring just makes life easier.

 Lastly, adding plants and greenery can help create a warm and welcoming space and enhance the sense of community while providing countless benefits.
 These benefits include improved air quality, reduced stress, noise control, reduced sickness and improved productivity.
 If your office does not have a resident greenthumb, consider convenient local services such as Botanicals to help maintain the look and health of your plants.

-Subscribe to our blog below for design tips and tricks.
 If you’d like to learn more about designing an office to create a sense of community, please reach out to us.

 ABOUT THE AUTHOR:

 Design Tribe Sr. Interior Designer, Christina Toole, is a LEED™ Green Associate, NCIDQ Certificate holder, and earned her Bachelor’s Degree in Interior Design in 2004.
 Since then she has served on global hospitality project teams for Wynn Resorts, MGM/City Center, and Mandarin Oriental, and designed mid to high-end residential remodels, vacation and model homes, as well as award-winning branded workspaces.